DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxColorBox/dxColorBox.md

 ---
 ---
 ##### shortDescription
-The **ColorBox** is a widget that allows an end user to enter a color or pick it out from the drop-down editor.
+The **ColorBox** is a UI component that allows an end user to enter a color or pick it out from the drop-down editor.

 ##### widgettree
 opened: true